nicholasboyce/linkcards/README.md

 Users can connect their accounts to their LinkedIn profile in order to create their profile pictures.

+Note: Currently deploys are triggered by pushing to the railway branch, NOT the 'main' branch.

 [View production app](https://www.linkcards.bio/)

 ## Features